CMU-313/CMU-313.github.io/docs/recitations/reci4-dysfunction.md

 Be sure to also assign each member a task in order to integrate the tool into the payment system.

-**Activity Notes:** Each team member should keep their role secret and try to act accordingly during the meeting.
-Try to identify the roles played by your team members and, if possible, fix the dysfunction.
+**Activity Notes:** Each member should act as their role during the meeting.
+Try to fix the dysfunction presented in this meeting and reflect on how you would plan on fixing similar issues if they come up in Project 2.

 ## Part 2: Group Discussion (10 min)